contik32/poco/README.md

   * Current blinds level
   * Current blinds and antes
-  * Random number from 1 to 100 updates every 5 seconds (it helps to randomize your decisions sometimes)
+  * Random number from 1 to 100 updated every 5 seconds (it helps to randomize your decisions sometimes)
   * Number of players at the table.
 You can choose this number by pressing on the spinner arrows